openmpf/openmpf-docker/components/java_executor/README.md

 ### Build your component image
-Run the following command, replacing `<component_name>` with the name of your component and `<component_path>` with the path on the host file system to the component projects's top level directory:
+Run the following command, replacing `<component_name>` with the name of your component and `<component_path>` with the path on the host file system to the component project's top level directory:
 ```bash
 docker build -t <component_name> <component_path>
 ```